Guide to Green Burial Services and Cemeteries in Ohio

 Other Green Alternatives available in Ohio – Water Cremation or Aquamation

 Edwards Funeral Home continues to offer this service to families who seek a ‘greener’ cremation alternative.
-However, the deceased is transported to a neighboring state for the aquamation process to be carried out, which has increased the cost of a water cremation to Ohio residents.
+However, the deceased is transported to a neighboring state for the aquamation process to be carried out, which has increased the cost of water cremation to Ohio residents.

 A water cremation service package costs $2,495.